USGS-CMG/stglib/README.md

 ## Onset HOBO

-Currently this module supports reading the `.csv` file exported from the HOBO software into an xarray Dataset.
+Currently this module supports reading the `.csv` file exported from the HOBO software into an xarray `Dataset`.